naobservatory/mgs-pipeline/README.md

 ./install_kraken2.sh ~/kraken2-install
 ```

-#### Set up DB
+#### Set up Kraken database

-For now I'm using the Standard pre-built DB, with a 16GB cap.
+For now I'm using the Standard pre-built database (see [documentation](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#kraken-2-databases)), with a 16GB cap.
 Longer term what
 we want depends on how much memory we're ok using; full Standard doesn't quite
 fit on a machine with 64GB of RAM.